-My favorite Peruvian soup is the chupa de camarones from Arequipa.
+My favorite Peruvian soup is the chupe de camarones, soup with shrimp, from Arequipa.
 This dish is eaten during mid-day at large outdoor restaurants.
 It's good to have grass under your feet when you attempt this difficult bowl for the first time.

 Giant hard-shelled prawns sit in a shrimp broth, with large kerneled Peruvian corn on the cob, queso fresco, the always included Peruvian potato, fava beans, tomatoes, and eggs.
 Every food group is represented.
 More civilized versions can be had using smaller shrimp, but half the fun is eating soup with your hands.